MarkZuck10/forCNN/VGG_README.md

 ## Architecture Overview

 The VGG-16 model consists of 16 layers (13 convolutional layers and 3 fully connected layers).
+The model employs small 3x3 convolutional filters stacked in a uniform manner.
+This design enables VGG-16 to learn complex features from images while maintaining spatial dimensions through consistent use of small receptive fields.
+The network’s architecture features deep stacks of convolutional layers followed by max-pooling layers to reduce spatial dimensions and computational complexity.
 Here’s a breakdown of the architecture:

 ### Layer-wise Breakdown